danmbrown/city-of-whispers/Moves.md

 - **6-** The power dissipates harmlessly.

 #### Outcomes
-- Take yourself out of the scene; How do you become incapacitated?
+- Take yourself out of the scene: How do you become incapacitated?
-- Harm allies; What happens to them?
+- Harm allies: What happens to them?
 - Cause collateral damage: What happens to buildings and property around you?
+- Trigger permanent side effect: How are you different?

 ### Take a Big Risk
 When you do something dangerous, felonious, violent, or imprudent describe your desired outcome, mark Heat and roll + most relevant attribute.
 Outcomes should align with the fiction.
 You probably can’t defeat a trained warrior in one-on-one combat even if you roll a **10+**.